JamesBollinger/MultiGen-Game/README.md

 ###Programs Developed so Far
 *   ActionListenerDemo/GraphicsTest.java -- Produces a grid of random-colored tiles, and clicking transfers a tile's color to a different tile.
 *   ActionListenerDemo/GraphicsLines.java -- Produces a grid of random-colored tiles, and clicking refreshes the coloring.
-*   TmpGraphics.java -- manages moving a unit around the map.
-(Unit order does not yet matter).
+*   TurnBasedSystem.java (reborn from "TmpGraphics") -- manages moving a unit around the map.
+(Keeps tack of player phase & enemy phase).